yoannck/Arkham-Horror-LCG/README.md

 ## Prod

-Run `ng build && node server.js` to build the project and run the server.
+Run `ng build && node server.js` or `npm run deploy` to build the project and run the server.